Behavioral finance course overview

-Behavioural finance is the study of the influence of psychology on the behaviour of financial practitioners.
-In this three part course, you will learn about the wide range of decision making biases and information processing errors that influence our financial decision making.
+Behavioural finance is the study of the influence of psychology on the behavior of financial practitioners.
+In this three-part behavioral finance course, you will learn about the wide range of decision making biases and information processing errors that influence our financial decision making.

-In this first module we explore how behavioural finance helps to explain market activity and the behaviour of financial practitioners.
-By the end of this module, you will have a solid understanding of various behavioural biases including the overconfidence and optimism biases.
+In this first section of the behavioral finance course, we explore how behavioral finance helps to explain market activity and the behavior of financial practitioners.
+By the end of this module, you will have a solid understanding of various behavioral biases including the overconfidence and optimism biases.

 - Reflective versus reflexive decision making

 - The impact of overconfidence and optimism on decision making

 Information processing errors in behavioral finance

 In this second module of the course, we explore a wide range of behavioral biases and information processing errors.
 By the end of this module, you will have a solid understanding of the self-attribution, hindsight, confirmation and representative biases.